mesfint/monadiravintola/README.md

 # Pizzeria Micro Frontend Application

 ## Overview
 Welcome to the Pizzeria Micro Frontend Application!
 This project is designed to showcase a modern web application architecture using micro frontends.
-The application simulates a pizza shop and is divided into the following independent micro frontends:
+The application simulates a pizza shop and is divided into the following independent micro frontends, thoough the application is organized in monorepo.

 1. **Container**: The main application shell that integrates all the micro frontends.
 2. **Menu**: Displays the list of available pizzas and their details.